cocomr/coco/README.md

 	$ make -j
 	$ sudo make install

-The last command will install the binary `coco_launcher` that is the launcher of every coco application and `libcoco.so` and `libcoco_util.so`.
+The last command will install the binary `coco_launcher` that is the launcher of every coco application and `libcoco.so`.

 To compile your application with coco add to your CMakeLists.txt file find_package(coco REQUIRED)